AOSC Committees

 Charge:

-• Direct the undergraduate program.
+• Direct the academic program

-• Implement policy decisions made by the faculty.
+• Implement policy decisions made by the faculty

-• Ensure that degree requirements are fulfilled in a timely fashion.
+• Ensure that degree requirements are fulfilled in a timely fashion

-• Survey and maintain database of undergraduate students.
+• Survey and maintain student databases

 Charge: